cpsoinos/ruby-cli-music-collection/README.md

 # Ruby CLI Music Collection App

 This is a small command-line application written in Ruby for managing an imaginary music collection.
+Uses the repository pattern, coupled with some syntactic sugar that resembles ActiveRecord queries and ActiveModel validations.

 ## Dependencies